 What if you are going to a country outside the European Union?

-You will need complementary health insurance.
+It is essential you subscribe to an insurance to cover your medical expenses in case of an accident or illness.
 These insurances complete your home coverage.
 In some countries, such as Australia, you will need to take out additional health insurance to obtain your student visa.
 In this case, you can choose to join a private insurance provider.